 Surrey Justice Access Centre

-The Surrey Provincial Family Court registry is an Early Resolution Registry where most parties to family law matters must complete a needs assessment with a family justice counsellor, a parenting education course, and a consensual dispute resolution session, if appropriate, before filing an application about a family law matter.
+In Provincial Court Early Resolution Registries, there are Early Resolution Requirements for families who want to resolve a family law matter.
+Most parties to family law matters must complete a needs assessment with a family justice counsellor, a parenting education course, and a consensual dispute resolution session, if appropriate, before filing an application about a family law matter.

 Open in Google Maps